sasadjukic/nz_gov_data/README.md

 <strong>ABOUT</strong><br>
 <br>

 Analyzing New Zealand government data with Python, Pandas and MatplotLib.
-The data covers a nine year period from 2013-2021.
-At the moment, analysis includes government subsidies but will grow as time goes by.
-The code is divided into packages to make navigation easier.
+The data covers a nine year period from 2013-2021 and the code is divided into packages to make navigation easier.

 The data sheet picked up from https://www.data.govt.nz/

 Due to the size of this project, the analysis covers trends in major industries.
 This means I did not explore trends of rental, hiring and real estate separately but as part of what NZ government labeled as 'Rental, Hiring and Real Estate Services' (a major industry branch).
-To be fair to this datasheet, you can do that if you want to focus on something in particular.
+To be fair to this datasheet, you can go to the specifics if you wish to do so.

 In addition to Matplotlib, I added a few touches to my charts in Photoshop to make them more interesting.
 Granted, a few of these details may have been added with Matplotlib but I have felt that the PS had given me more tools to achieve the results I was after.

 <strong>HOW TO NAVIGATE THIS REPO?</strong><br>